ASBioinfo/Genome_wide_annotation_Bos_indicus/README.md

 ### Installing the package in R:

-* open R terminal and install the package
+* open the R terminal and install the package

  > install.packages("./org.Bindicus.eg.db", repos=NULL)